heroku/bounceback/readme.md

 By setting the BOUNCEBACK_URLS config var, you may configure a comma separated list of endpoints that reside inside your peered VPC that accept a json post anytime the IP address or credentials for the pgbouncer change, which is every time the web dyno running pgbouncer is restarted.

-The endpoints will receive a payload with the correct _PGBOUNCER url for each database attached to the app.
+The endpoints will receive a payload with the correct _PGBOUNCER url for each database attached to the app, for example:

 ```
 {